 ||Two to four weeks.|

-Gastric Sleeve Procedure: Weight Loss Surgery Eligibility
+Gastric Sleeve Procedure: Weight Loss Surgery Eligibility and Qualifications

 Although the number of stand-alone weight loss gastric sleeve procedures is increasing, many times this gastric sleeve operation is a first step in a two-part process.